davebenson/doom4-walkthrough/README.md

 ## Mission 4: Fight: Gore Hallway
 Enter the automated door to a hallway that has been thoroughly decorated with entrails.
-Midway down this hall, to your right, is (assuming you pulled the lever above) the SECRET 4.5, Classic Map "Doom - Toxin Refinery".
+Midway down this hall, to your right, is (assuming you pulled the lever above) the SECRET 4.5, CLASSIC MAP 4.1 "Doom - Toxin Refinery".

 Continue out the hall to run into 2 Possessed Securities and a bunch of The Possesseds.
 Some Imps will spawn soon; once you kill them you'll get more Imps and a Hell Knight.